 The fast-growing cannabis-agriculture space is akin to the Klondike gold rush, when many of those who profited were selling accessories.

-Services needed include financing, production of genetically cloned seedlings, lighting and more.
+Services needed include financing, production of genetically cloned small plants, lighting and more.

 Financing cannabis production remains a huge challenge on both sides of the border.
 Canadian banks are wary about lending to cannabis producers while U.S. banks are federally forbidden to do so.